acbr/ui-bootcamp/instructions.md

 ## Talk standards

-1. Make sure you watched some previous AC talks to better understand about how to use your voice and conduct the talk.
+1. BE CONSISTENT.
+Make sure you watched some previous AC talks to better understand about how to use your voice and conduct the talk.
-1. Don't use slangs neither bad words.
+1. BE POLITE.
+Don't use slangs neither bad words.
-1. Be objective.
+1. BE OBJECTIVE.
 Don't overexplain in such way you could cause confusion to your attendees.
-1. It is ok to joke around, but don't exaggerate.
+1. DON'T BE BORING.
+You should be yourself.
+It is ok to joke around, but don't exaggerate.
-1. It is ok to bring brief off-topic discussions, but only if it doesn't disturb the natural flow of your content.
+1. KEEP FOCUS.
+It is ok to bring brief off-topic discussions, but only if it doesn't disturb the natural flow of your content.
-1. Train your english speaking.
-You will be listened by people all around the globe.
-1. Train your full talk at least once before your talk.
-1. If you are going to use examples or live coding, make sure you have them all prepared beforehand.
+1. BE PREPARED.
+If you are going to use examples or live coding, make sure you have them all prepared beforehand.
-1. DON'T focus on yourself, like "you are awesome because you know lots of stuff".
+1. DON'T BE ARROGANT.
+Don't focus on yourself, like "you are awesome because you know lots of stuff".
 You could be Chuck Norris or Yoda, but please remember that people are not watching this talk to know about your adventures.
 It is ok to talk about something great that you did but just as an illustrative example which is related with the talk subject.
-1. DON'T generalize stuff that you are not sure about.
+1. DON'T GENERALIZE, specially stuff that you are not sure about.
 For instance, you can't come and say that Backbone.js is the most robust MV* framework or that SASS is the fastest CSS pre-processor - you would need to prove that, so we would even recommend you not saying such things.
-1. Make sure you put trustable references on data you expose.
+1. USE REAL DATA.
+Make sure you put trustable references on data you expose.
 Like, you can't base on your own expertise to say that Backbone.js is used on 60% of the websites that use a MV* framework.
 You need to prove that with real data and provide a trustable reference on this data.
+1. Train your english speaking.
+You will be listened by people all around the globe.
+1. Train your full talk at least once before your talk.

 ## Tips from UI Bootcamp organizers: